Your mission, if you choose to accept, is to incorporate exercise into your life.

 You don’t have to run (or even walk) a 5K to avoid the sedentary lifestyle.
-In fact, some sources, particularly in the primal lifestyle crowd, would say that running isn’t the best form of exercise, but walking and perhaps short bursts of higher cardio activity is.
+In fact, some sources, particularly in the primal lifestyle crowd (link no longer available), would say that running isn’t the best form of exercise, but walking and perhaps short bursts of higher cardio activity is.
 Honestly, whatever floats your boat:

 - take a walk

 - roll out tortillas (serious upper body workout if you do a double batch!)

 - knead bread dough

 - yoga (I know…some people feel this is against Christian faith…personally, I look at it as excellent stretching and whole body exercise and just ignore the whole “ommmm” thing.)

 - find a fun video – Zumba seems like the new “cool” thing (???)